zidarsk8/ggrc-core/docs/source/frontend/overview.rst

    Constructs a mapping which is the union of zero or more other mappings.
 Specifically, the set of ``result.instance`` values is the union of ``result.instance`` from the contributing mappings.

--  **TypeFilter** :src:`ggrc/assets/javascripts/models/mappers/type-filtered-list-loader.js`:
-   A TypeFiltered mapping takes the result of another mapping and returns only the results which are instances of a specified type.
-This is useful for filtering polymorphic proxies.

 -  **CustomFilter** :src:`ggrc/assets/javascripts/models/mappers/custom-filtered-list-loader.js`:
    A custom filtered mapping runs a filter function on